firstpixel/python_authorize/README.md

 To run the script inside a docker, just run the 2 commands bellow:

+Build image:
 docker build -t authorize .

+Run the container:
 docker run --name=authorize -v $(PWD) /home --rm -it -e PYTHONUNBUFFERED=0 authorize

-Docker version will run all testcases and start the app over testcases/operations file on testcases folder, that can be modified on Dockerfile to point to another file, also can modify the file on the fly by going inside the testcases folder and modifying the operations file by adding new lines while the application is running, that folder is set as a volume inside docker, so all changes on the folder will be reflected to container content, no need to go inside the container to modify it.
+Docker version will run all testcases and start the app over testcases/operations file that is inside testcases folder, that can be modified on Dockerfile to point to another file, also can modify the file on the fly by going inside the testcases folder and modifying the operations file by adding new lines while the application is running, that folder is set as a volume inside docker, so all changes on the folder will be reflected to container content, no need to go inside the container to modify it.

 APPLICATION AND TESTCASES OUTSIDE DOCKER:

-To run outside docker:
+To run outside docker you will need to have python:2 installed, its installed by default on mac machines, on linux, it will require instalation:

-python authorize.py < testcases/operations0
+python authorize.py < testcases/operations

 All operation files ending with numbers(0-7) have a EOF at the end so it will stop application, to run multiple testcases at once

 You can run this file to keep application on as it does not contain a EOF flag: